dkvz/DoradeBlogEngineSpring/README.md

 * Change the favicon.
 * Add statistics such as the amount of views.
 * The methods inserting stuff into the database could set the inserted id in the Java Bean that was inserted.

+# Testing the article import
+* Try updating an article with a date set, then with no date set.